 A user, ENTADx logs into the system as an enterprise admin user.

 ENTADx creates a code list a code list without base, CL3 and add some values.
-(Assertion #1)
+(Assertion #1, Pass)

 ENTADx creates a code list, CL4, using an extensible code list shared by an enterprise tenant as a base (use a code list not owned by the ENTADx user in the enterprise admin capacity).
 ENTADx creates a code list, CL5, using a published code list CL0 as a base.
 Verify that shared enterprise tenant’s code list that is not extensible can’t be used as a base.
-(Assertion #2)
+(Assertion #2, Fail.
+User who creates a code list cannot make shared code list, and a published code list does not show on the page.)

 ENTADx goes back and edit CL4 add/change some values.
-(Assertion #3)
+(Assertion #3, Fail.
+This assertion should be performed after the previous one is passed.)

 ENTADx logs out.